• English日本語한국어

 NRQL query examples

-• Transaction is the chosen data type
+• You choose Transaction as the data type.

 FROM Transaction